Sunday league football in England: The importance of Hackney Marshes

 The Hackney Marshes pitch complex was formed in 1946 with some rubble from the Blitz used as part of the sub-surface.
 The Marshes located in Stratford, East London were divided into north, south, east and west, and at its peak in the 1950s and 60s there were 120 full-size pitches bringing over 2,500 local footballers down to the area every Sunday morning.
 The number of football pitches was down to 106 by 1990 and the hosting of the 2012 Summer Olympics by London meant that 12 pitches were converted to a car park.
-There are 88 left today, of which 60 are described as full-size adult pitches.In 2010 Lionel Messi had expressed the desire to play at the Hackney Marshes and he flew into the spiritual home of English Sunday football via helicopter from London City Airport.
-Messi was expected to come on as a substitute in a match with amateurs, as part of a publicity stunt by Adidas.
-However the exhibition event was cancelled due to security fears, after being surrounded by fans just moments after stepping out of the helicopter.
+There are 88 left today, of which 60 are described as full-size adult pitches.

+In 2010 Lionel Messi had expressed the desire to play at the Hackney Marshes and he flew into the spiritual home of English Sunday football via helicopter from London City Airport.
+Messi travelled to London on 15 September 2010 and was expected to come on as a substitute during a match of the Hackney and Leyton Sunday League, as part of a publicity stunt by Adidas.
+However, the exhibition event was cancelled due to security fears, after being surrounded by fans just moments after stepping out of the helicopter.

-21st century: the diversity of the clubs
+21st century: diversity of clubs and social media rise

 In the 1950s there were various Sunday teams formed by Irish or Italian immigrants.
 With the turn of the century the scene has changed.
 Several new clubs reflect different ethnic backgrounds such as Ukrainian, Bulgarian, Romanian, Ghanaian, Arabic, Nigerian, Turkish, Caribbean, Brazilian and others.
 Most of these ethnic teams consist of football players who had previously competed in semi-professional or even professional leagues in their countries before migrating to England.
 A great example is F.C.
-Romania a Sunday club that switched to Saturday football and currently plays in the Isthmian League.
+Romania a Sunday club that switched to Saturday football and currently plays in the Isthmian League or ethnic-Ukrainian Niva FC of the Hackney and Leyton Sunday Football League.

+Along with the bolstering of their squads has come the rise of the popularity of English Sunday league clubs who not only operate on higher standards with many of them recording their matches but also seem to have a great amount of following on social media and YouTube and some great examples are Baiteze (40k subscribers), Rebel FC (110k subscribers), Hashtag United (476k subscribers), and SE Dons (241k subscribers) who also signed former Arsenal player, Zak Ansah and ex-Cyprus U-21 international Jack Sammoutis.